Why is the Retired NFL Quarterback no Longer a Multi-Unit Franchisee for the Pizza Giant?

 Peyton Manning’s Net Worth

 Being a businessman and professional athlete has greatly contributed to Manning’s net worth.
 Over the course of his career, Manning has amassed an estimated net worth of $250 million, according to Celebrity Net Worth.
 Even after retirement, Manning reportedly earns at least $10 million annually just from endorsements.
 To put that in context, his average annual salary with the NFL was $18 million.
 Manning’s endorsements include ESPN, Master Card, Reebok, Spring, DirecTV, and Gatorade.
 He also has a philanthropic streak and founded the Peyback Foundation, which helps disadvantaged kids.

 Many other athletes, including Shaquille O’Neal and Magic Johnson, have also found success off the field as franchise owners.
 Athletes and franchising go well together because these superstars enjoy semi-absentee ownership.
 This is attractive to athletes because they can treat their franchises as investments and not a lifestyle change.
-Business ownership is great for athletes to fall back on because they on average retire at the age of 30, according to a study by the RBC Sports Professionals group.
+Business ownership is great for athletes to fall back on since most retire by the time they reach 30, according to a study by the RBC Sports Professionals group.